 One of my favorite parts of using Bigcommerce is having hundreds of apps at my fingertips, all with a one-click installation.
 Some of my favorite apps assist with things like real time customer tracking, fraud, loyalty incentives, enhanced product reviews, and dazzling post transaction emails.
 Here are some apps I use on a daily basis.

 Signifyd – Free

 Signifyd provides an additional layer of fraud protection for sellers.
 Signifyd takes 10 pieces of transaction data into account and assigns each transaction a fraud score.
 The higher the score, the less likely the transaction will result in a chargeback.
 It sends instant email notifications when something looks suspicious.

 Zendesk is the evolution of the customer service inbox.
 Prior to implementing it at Stupid Cancer, multiple users would log into the same email account and respond accordingly to inquiries.
 As we gained traction, we quickly realized this wasn’t a sustainable model.
 Zendesk allows us to direct inquiries to the right person using triggers and automations.
 It allows us to more efficiently serve our customers and leave no stone unturned.

 Live Web Insights by Yahoo – Free

 Live Web Insights (formerly Lexity) is a tool that allows you to track your customers movements within your online store.
-The shopping cart will tag customers who have visited the shopping cart and are likely to convert.
+One of its unique shopping cart features is that Live Web Insights will tag customers who have visited the shopping cart and are likely to convert.
 For a small monthly fee, you can utilize the live chat functionality built into the platform.